2025-2026 Class Descriptions

 Minimum: 5 students, Maximum: 10 students

-Taught By: Mrs. Gorgas & Mrs. TBD
+Taught By: Mrs. Gorgas & Mrs. Balachander

-Morning with Mrs. TBD
+Morning with Mrs. Balachander

 Afternoon with Mrs. Gorgas